dynamsoft-docs/license-server-docs/about/terms.md

 | Bound in the License | Yes | No |
 | Bound in usage reports | No | Yes |
 | Hardware binding | Required | Optional |

+### Questions

+#### Q: Does the UUID give away information about my device?

+A: No.

+While the UUID is based on the hardware information collected from the current device, it is also hashed via the irreversible SHA algorithm before sending to `LTS` for registration.
+As the generated output ciphertext cannot be converted back to the input text, the hardware info of the device never leaves the device itself and is very well protected.